Mount filesystems

 qos_preferred_throughput

-Advanced network configuration by mount options
+Advanced network configuration for stateless clients

 UDP mode

-mount option with the various modifiers as described below.
+mount option with the appropriate modifiers.

 <netdev>